-The Chief Executive held one of the four Director posts for Lampton 360 Ltd - a trading company wholly owned by the London Borough of Hounslow.
-One of the other Director posts was held by the Director of Corporate Resources until 22/10/2014 and it was taken over by the Director of Regeneration, Economic Development and Environment on 17/12/2014.
+The Chief Executive held one of the five Director posts for Lampton 360 Ltd - a trading company wholly owned by the London Borough of Hounslow.
+The Director of Regeneration, Economic Development and Environment also held one of the four director posts for Lampton 360 Ltd. No separate payments are made in relation to these roles.